pschou/psudo/README.md

         If there are arguments after the string, they are assigned to the positional parameters, starting with $0.
   -d    Turn on script debugging
+  -f    Force mode, disable prechecks and if login attempts are limited this may lock you out.
   -h string
         Read hosts from given host file
   -i string